Discrete Poincar\'e and Trace Inequalities for the Hybridizable Discontinuous Galerkin Method: Preliminary

 Consider a domain $\Omega$, which is an open connected polyhedral region in $\Rd$.
 Here, $d$ can either be 2 or 3.
 We define $\Th$ as a shape-regular triangulation of $\Omega$.
 (The exact definition of shape-regularity will be given in Section \ref{subsec:assumptions}) This means $\Th$ consists of triangles when $d=2$ and tetrahedrons for $d=3$.
 Each simplex in the triangulation is denoted as $K$, and so the entire domain can be written as $\Bar{\Omega} = \bigcup\limits_{K\in\Th} K$.
 When we have a face $e$ appearing as the intersection of two adjacent simplex, labeled as $K^+$ and $K^-$ ($e = \overline{K^+}\bigcap \overline{K^-}$), this face $e$ is called an interior face of the triangulation $\Th$.
 The set of all such interior faces is noted as $\pThi$.
 The faces that lie on the boundary are collected under $\pThb$.
 Hence, all faces within $\Th$ can be collectively described as $\partial \Th = \pThi \cup \pThb$.
 We call the collection of all the faces in the mesh to be skeleton.
 Additionally, the outward normal vectors for the simplexes $K^+$ and $K^-$ are represented by $\pmb{n}^+$ and $\pmb{n}^-$, respectively.
 However, in practice, we often drop the superscripts and simply use $\pmb{n}$ to denote the outward normal vector for a simplex $K$ at any given face.

-Regarding the mesh size of the triangulation $\Th$, we use $h_K$ to indicate the diameter of a simplex $K$.
+Regarding the mesh size of the triangulation $\Th$, as mentioned above, we use $h_K$ to indicate the diameter of a simplex $K$.
 This diameter is defined as the greatest distance between any two points within the simplex $K$.